Create Groups for Collaborative Learning Spaces in Canvas

 - Once a Group Set and its groups are created, you can add the Group Set to one or more Assignments, Discussions, and Collaborations.
 Groups can also be created to facilitate study groups and/or peer review groups.
 You may choose to keep the same groups all term to build community among the members or make new groups for exposure to other peers in the class.

-- Research about online discussions points to groups of around 10 people as optimum.
+- Research of online discussions finds groups of around 10 people as optimum.

 - Although the creation of a Group Homepage is done by default, students may not be familiar with how to find their group and thus, their Group Homepage.
 Direct them to click on the Groups icon in their Global Navigation Menu.
-(As an instructor, you won’t see a Groups icon in your menu, unless you’re in a group as a student in a Canvas course, such as the Professional Learning course.)
+(Note that as an instructor, you will not see a Groups icon in your menu, unless you are in a group as a student in a Canvas course, such as the Professional Learning course.)

-- This is a student view of a Group Homepage.
+- Below is a student view of a Group Homepage.
 The instructor view has a Switch Group drop-down menu above the main menu, allowing for quick navigation among a set of groups.

 - Those with Teacher and TA roles in the course can visit Group Homepages at any time from the People page.
 Open a Group Set by clicking on its name (right of Everyone tab).

 - Navigate to the three option dots beside a group’s name and click on Visit Group Homepage.
-Once on the Group Homepage, you’re able to switch between groups in that group set (instructor view only).
+Once on the Group Homepage, you are able to switch between groups in that group set (instructor view only).

 - If the option is enabled, students can create their own groups.
-If you’d like to change this option, go to your course Settings, click on the Course Details scroll to the bottom of the page and open more options (which becomes ‘fewer options, below):
+If you would like to change this option, go to your course Settings, click on the Course Details scroll to the bottom of the page and open more options (which becomes fewer options, below):

 Questions students may ask about Groups: